-(g) Title Biologist (Specialist in fauna and flora)
+(h) Title : Biologist (Specialist in flora)

 Kick off meeting, Scoping report validation meeting, Field trip to inspect Provisional Line Route, Provisional Line Route Report Validation Meeting, Meeting to examine Draft ESIA, ESMP & RAP Reports, One of the Donor Consultation environmental permitting.
-Involved in the development of ESIA studies in the same capacity for at least three (3) 161 kV and above transmission line projects that included of at least 200 km Environmental and Social Management Plans, one of which should be in Africa.
+Involved in the development of ESIA studies in the same capacity for at least two (2) 161 kV and above transmission line projects that included Environmental and Social Management Plans, one of which should be in Africa.
 Working knowledge of English and